givasile/effector/docs/docs/quickstart/manual.md

 variance as a step function; ShapDP: the interpolated per-bin φ variance).
 Variance internally, std only at the plot layer.
 There is **no centering kwarg** — h is invariant to centering and the signature enforces it.
-Every plotted band/error bar equals `eval_heter` output.
+Every plotted band/error bar equals `sqrt` of `eval_heter` output.

-`heter_score` is the mean of `eval_heter` over a uniform grid on the feature's interval (frequency-weighted over levels for categorical features).
+`heter_score` is a std-type scalar in **output units** (the units contract, `method_semantics.md`): the RMS of `eval_heter` over the feature's own data values (frequency-weighted over levels for categorical features), bridged by the feature's std for the slope-native methods (ALE/RHALE/DerPDP) — so "±2.3" reads as "a typical instance's effect deviates from the mean effect by about 2.3 target units", comparable across feature types and methods.
 It is the single scalar the regional split search consumes — the seam that decouples regional search from the effect method entirely.

 ### `importance` (R13): the μ-twin